framboise-pi/MMM-MySenseHat/README.md

 <p><sup>Started in May 2020.</sup></p>

+# License
+MMM-MySenseHat is published under the GNU Affero 3.0 because I believe in open development.
+It comes with both rights and obligations.
+Whether you use this for your open or closed-source product, you must keep it open, and you must provide your compatible source code to end users upon request.
+The most straightforward way to comply with the license is to make a fork of this project on Github, perform your modifications, and direct users to your modified fork.

+While we can't prevent the use of this code in products that are closed source or crippled by a patent, we would prefer that you choose another code or, better yet, make your own.

 # And ?
 <p>My MagicMirror has been made with a display undersized, so it leaves areas to place the SenseHat in a corner, for exemple.</p>
 <p>Placed behind the mirror, it could be used to only add a colored light between the mirror and the wall, and with the MagicMirror module to display sensors info.</p>